selfagency/rushkoff-archive-astro/src/content/2004-05-14_the_ayes_have_it__us_law_catches_up_with_camera_phones.md

 ---
-title: The Ayes Have It: US Law Catches up with Camera Phones
+title: 'The Ayes Have It: US Law Catches up with Camera Phones'
 subtitle:
 date: 2004-05-14
 blurb:
 notes:
 publication: feature
 categories: [journalism]
 ---